klemenkenda/o-gpsy/README.md

 ## Production

-For production mode go to `src/frontend` and run `npm run build`.
+For production mode go to `src/frontend` and run `npm install` and then `npm run build`.
 This will build the last version of the frontend into the `build` directory.
 This one gets automatically served with o-gpsy server in `src/server`.
-You start the server simply by `npm start`.
+You start the server simply by `npm start` (be aware to run `npm install` before).
 The app will be served on port 8000.

 ## Development

 Development server runs on port 3000.
 You start it simply by `npm start` in `src/frontend`.
-This will start react-tools and the changes will be automatically visited in the front end.
+This will start react-tools and the changes will be automatically visible in the front end.
 Visit [http://localhost:3000](http://localhost:3000) for this version.
 This version uses the server running on port `8000` (see Production).
 The prerequisite is to start MariaDB service.
 This can be done with Docker (`src/docker`) with a command `docker-compose up`.
 If you run `docker-compose` Adminer is also available on `docker-machine ip` on port `8080`.
 Be careful to provide correct data to `src/common/config.json`.

 ### Plan for o-gpsy

 * Provide administration interface for users/clubs
+   * Login
+   * Add/edit/delete users
    * Add/edit/delete new competition
    * Add/edit/delete tracker
-   * Add/edit/edit runner to the competition
+   * Add/edit/delete runner to the competition
    * Add/edit/delete new map
-   * Use 4 coordinates to fit the map to basemap (like Routegadget)
    * Export GPX for each runner (and for whole training)
-   * Login
+   * Add course editor (idea is to have one map in the system; just add controls for trainings)
 * Docs
-   * Manual for Android app
+   * Manual for Android app (GPSLogger)
    * Manual for TMT250
-   * Manual for usage
+   * Manual for usage of the app
+       * Desktop
+       * Phone
 * 2drerun (export) + docs
 * Interface
    * Show track